Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 1 - HTML Introduction/README.md

 <p>&lttitle&gt is used to give the name to the Webpage When we search the Internet.
 It is shown on the browser's tab bar.</p>
 <pre>
 &ltbody&gt
-  --------All the data is reflected on the browser's screen--------- &lt/body&gt
+  --------The browser's screen displays all the data accurately.--------- &lt/body&gt
 </pre>
-<p>&ltbody&gt is also a container used to add data which is reflected on the browser's main screen. </p>
+<p>&ltbody&gt Adding data to the container will reflect on the browser's main screen.</p>
 4. Comments are written as
 <pre>
 &lt!-- Your comment is here --&gt